Overviews for Developers

 Tests and Examples

 Additions to OPS should include thorough tests.
-We use pytest to run our tests, although we require nose for some legacy portions of the tests.
+We use pytest to run our tests.
 Unit/integration tests are located in the openpathsampling/tests/ directory.
 Examples and integration tests should be written as Jupyter notebooks and placed in the examples/ directory.
 Pull requests to the OPS GitHub repository will automatically run all unit tests with each push.
 We also run a subset of the system tests on each push, using ipynbtest.

 The sections linked below give details about extending OPS.
 The document on code structure gives an overview of the code, and the other documents describe specific aspects.